Frank Robinson: Final years as a player (1972–1976)

+Career statistics

 During a 21-year baseball career, he batted .294 with 586 home runs, 1,812 runs batted in, and 2,943 hits.
 At his retirement, his 586 career home runs were the fourth most in history (behind only the records of Hank Aaron, Babe Ruth and Willie Mays).
-He is second on Cincinnati's all-time home run leaders list (324, behind Johnny Bench) and is the Reds' all-time leader in slugging percentage (.554).
+He is third on Cincinnati's all-time home run leaders list (324, behind Johnny Bench and Joey Votto) and is the Reds' all-time leader in slugging percentage (.554).

+In his career, Robinson held several major league records.
+In his rookie season, he tied Wally Berger's record for home runs by a rookie (38).
+(The current record would be set by Pete Alonso in 2019.)
+Robinson still holds the record for home runs on Opening Day (8), which includes a home run in his first at bat as a player-manager.